Can You Day Trade With Daily Bars Strategies and Backtesting

 What do we do?

-We simply enter on the open and exit on the close.
-Below we show you some equity curves from these strategies.
+We enter on the open and exit on the close.
+Below are some equity curves from these strategies.

 Day trading with daily bars – short strategy 1